English

 • Laboratory Tests: Blood and urine tests help doctors rule out infections, organ dysfunction, or metabolic imbalances that may contribute to nausea offering valuable diagnostic insights.

 • Endoscopy: A flexible tube with a camera is inserted through the mouth or nose to examine the oesophagus, stomach, and upper intestine.
-This enables direct visualization of potential ailments like ulcers, inflammation, or tumours contributing to nausea.
+This enables direct visualization of potential ailments like ulcers, inflammation, or tumors contributing to nausea.

 • Electrocardiogram (ECG): In cases where cardiovascular issues are suspected, an ECG measures the heart's electrical activity, helping identify conditions like arrhythmias or cardiac ischemia, which may manifest with symptoms like nausea.